Solving Zero-Shot 3D Visual Grounding as Constraint Satisfaction Problems: Qualitative Results

 \section{Qualitative Results}

-We hereby demonstrate the proposed CSVG with more qualitative results using the ScanRefer dataset~\cite{scanrefer}.
-In Fig.~\ref{fig:more_example_csvg_vs_zsvg_1} and~\ref{fig:more_example_csvg_vs_zsvg_2}, we depict the grounding results from CSVG in comparison with ZSVG3D~\cite{visualprogramming}.
+We hereby demonstrate the proposed CSVG with more qualitative results using the ScanRefer dataset.
+In Fig.~\ref{fig:more_example_csvg_vs_zsvg_1} and~\ref{fig:more_example_csvg_vs_zsvg_2}, we depict the grounding results from CSVG in comparison with ZSVG3D.
 Our method delivers superior performance with both target and anchor objects located.
 In Fig.~\ref{fig:more_example_csvg_no_minmax}, we provide further results from CSVG of basic configurations (only spatial constraints) together with the LLM-generated Python programs.
 The programs clearly demonstrate logical structures that effectively capture the essence of the input query.
 Our system successfully identifies the correct target among the distractors (objects of the same label as the target) given the spatial relation from the query.
 In Fig.~\ref{fig:more_example_csvg_with_minmax}, we demonstrate CSVG with min/max constraints.
 Together with the score functions, the generated Python programs can express relatively complex logical structures using these constraints.
-In Fig.~\ref{fig:more_example_csvg_with_neg} and~\ref{fig:more_example_csvg_with_counting}, we extend CSVG to handle negation- and counting-based queries as introduced in Sec.~\ref{sec:csp_ext}.
+In addition, we also demonstrate the effectiveness of the extensions mentioned in the paper.
+Since ScanRefer dataset does not contain negative or very complex counting-based queries, we take the 3D scenes and use customized queries.
+The results are shown in Fig.~\ref{fig:more_example_csvg_with_neg} and~\ref{fig:more_example_csvg_with_counting}, where we extend CSVG to handle negation- and counting-based queries.
 Particularly, in the last example, our proposed CSVG shows the capability of handling a very complex query, where we mix spatial constraints, min/max constraints and counting-based description.

 [1]{\multicolumn{4}{c}{\parbox{0.95\linewidth}{ {\textbf{{#1} }}}}}

 [1]{{\parbox{1.0\linewidth}{ {\textbf{{#1} }}}}}

 \lstdefinestyle{mystyle2}{ backgroundcolor=, commentstyle=, keywordstyle=, stringstyle=, basicstyle=\ttfamily\linespread{1.15} , breakatwhitespace=false, breaklines=true, captionpos=b, keepspaces=true, showspaces=false, showstringspaces=false, showtabs=false, tabsize=2, captionpos=b, numbers=none, showlines=true, } \lstset{style=mystyle2}